10yard/dkafe/readme.md

 Controls can be customised in the settings.txt file using the "common name" to identify the key.
 [Refer to this table.](http://thepythongamebook.com/en:glossary:p:pygame:keycodes)

 How to set up?
 ==============
-Requires Python3 (from v3.7) with installed packages from requirements.txt

 The application requires romlist.csv and settings.txt to be present in the installation folder along with other resources.

 The settings.txt contains the emulator, rom path, controls and other configuration.

-The romlist.csv contains information about the roms and where the arcade machines should appear in the frontend and how they can be unlocked and launched.
+The romlist.csv contains information about the roms, which slot they should appear in and how they can be unlocked and launched in the frontend.
 You must provide your own roms.

 Mamedev maintains a list of free roms at: